 All participants will be centrally assigned to a randomized IMP using an IRT.
 Before the study is initiated, user guides, the log-in information, and directions for the IRT will be provided to each study site.
-Randomization will be maintained in a 2:1 ratio within each of the 2 cohorts:
+Randomization will be stratified within each of the 2 cohorts: